ESCATEC Blog

 8. Commercialisation

-These are 8 steps that you can formalise into a product development process that will keep you innovating in the most flexible, sustainable, and profitable way:
+Here are the 8 steps of a product development process that can keep you innovating in the fastest, and most profitable way:

 1. Idea generation

-Companies should always be ideating, finding ways to feed new product ideas into the organisation from across their internal teams and elsewhere.
-Formal and informal processes should funnel ideas into the mix, resulting in sound initial proposals for further exploration.
+Companies should always be finding ways to feed new product ideas into their organisation.
 These tactics and techniques include:

-At the end of this process there should be a formal means of submitting proposals for further screening by your business.
+At the end of your ideation cycle there should be a formal means of submitting proposals for further screening by your business.
 This will entail providing a minimum level of supporting evidence and documentation to share with key decision-makers.

 2. Idea screening

-• How potential customers in the target market benefit from the product?
+1. How will potential customers in the target market benefit from the product?

 3. Concept development and testing

 After a number of initial ideas are approved for further development, detailed feasibility studies should begin.
-The business should be working on documentation that captures:
+The business should be working on documentation that identifies:

-• Who is the target market and who is the decision-maker in the purchasing process?
+1. The target market and decision-maker in the purchasing process

-• What product features must the product incorporate to be a success?
+2. What product features must the product incorporate to be a success

-• How much will it cost to produce it?
+4. How much will cost to manufacture the product?

 4. Marketing strategy development